remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 - Exported `getSites()` and `deleteSite()` (not documented yet)
 - Added `siteName` to the options of `deploySite()`.
 - Replace `estimatedLambdaInvokations` with `estimatedRenderLambdaInvokations`.
+- Rename `bucketSize` to `renderSize`.
+This property is reporting the size of the render, not the size of the bucket.

 ## September 15th, 2021